You are here

 Provenance: University of Virginia School of Architecture

-"when I saw it, I did not wonder that he lost Poland-not that it is necessary a Genl. should be a Painter, but he should be a man of such Sense to discover that he is not a Painter."
+[W]hen I saw it, I did not wonder that he lost Poland—not that it is necessary a Genl should be a Painter, but he should be a man of such Sense as to discover that he is not a Painter.3

 Kosciuszko left his financial matters in Jefferson's hands.
 In a remarkable will, in which he named his new friend executor, Kosciuszko provided for the purchase and emancipation of American slaves:

-"To no country that event be more afflicting nor to any individual more than myself.
-I had enjoyed his intimate friendship and confidence for the last 20 years, and during the portion of that time which he spend in this country, I had dialy opportunities of observing personally the purity of his virtue, the benevolence of his heart, and his sincere devotion to the cause of liberty."
+[T]o no country could that event be more afflicting, nor to any individual more than to myself.
+I had enjoyed his intimate friendship and confidence for the last 20. years, & during the portion of that time which he past in this country, I had daily opportunities of observing personally the purity of his virtue, the benevolence of his heart, and his sincere devotion to the cause of liberty.9

-- ↑ Miecislaus Haiman, Kosciuszko: Leader and Exile (New York: Polish Institute of Arts and Sciences in America, 1946), 73ff.
+- 6. Mieczyslaw Haiman, Kosciuszko: Leader and Exile (New York: Polish Institute of Arts and Sciences in America, 1946), 73ff.